davied9/LANRemoteController/README.md

 ### android

+1. use pydroid

-copy the directory extracted from ./dist/LRCClient-x.x.x-Android.tar.gz to <android-device>/sdcard/kivy,
+copy the directory extracted from ./history_packages/LRCClient-x.x.x-Android.tar.gz to <android-device>/sdcard/kivy,

 then run main.py with kivy Laucher or pydroid (require kivy 1.10.1)

+2. use built apk

+./history_packages/LRC-0.1.3-release-unsigned.apk